OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 [.NET Core](https://github.com/dotnet/core) application that exposes a number of common operations that can be performed in Octopus Deploy, along with some handy features like creating ZIP archives with the correct naming conventions.

-If you are not familiar with .NET Core, for the purposes of this tutorial it is enough to know that it allows .NET applications to be run across operating systems, including Linux.
+If you are not familiar with .NET Core, for the purposes of this blog post it is enough to know that it allows .NET applications to be run across operating systems, including Linux.
 The Octopus Deploy CLI tool is a self contained package that includes the .NET Core runtime, and so when you [download](https://octopus.com/downloads) the version for your Linux distribution, you get (almost) everything you need to run the CLI.

 I say almost because you may need to install a few additional dependencies.
-I found that I needed to install these additional packages when running the CLI tool from Linux environments installed using “minimal” installation options.
+I found that I needed to install these additional dependencies when running the CLI tool from Linux environments installed using “minimal” installation options.
-The documentation at the [Get Started with .NET Core](https://www.microsoft.com/net/core#linuxcentos) lists the packages required for various Linux distributions.
+The documentation at the [Get Started with .NET Core](https://www.microsoft.com/net/core#linuxcentos) page lists the packages required for various Linux distributions.

 To create the package, run the command: